A word about stress

 The stress response is a function of the body, in particular, the autonomic nervous system.
 This means we cannot stop it from happening.

-We can, however, learn to recognise the symptoms of stress (sensations in the body, thoughts, feelings and behaviours) and then work with them so that we can bring ourselves back into balance.
-Thereby helping ourselves "feel safe" and turn the alarm down or off.
+We can, however, learn to recognise the symptoms of stress (sensations in the body, thoughts, feelings and behaviours) and work with them so that we can bring ourselves back into balance.
+Thereby helping ourselves "feel safe" and turn the stress response down or off.

 Part of this system calming includes managing our thoughts.

 Many of our feelings of stress are caused by the thoughts we might have about a situation, as there is a feedback loop between thinking and bodily response.